Meet Richard I Levine

 The second book would have to be McCullough’s biopic on John Adams

-Q: What do you like best about your hero in To Catch The Setting Sun?
+Q: What do you like best about your hero in Like Driftwood on the Salish Sea

-Q: What do you like best about your heroine in To Catch The Setting Sun?
+Q: What do you like best about your heroine in Like Driftwood on the Salish Sea

 Q: How can readers reach you or find you online?